Pure idyll in Jaufental

 Experts on South Tyrol probably know Jaufental as part of the skiing area Ratschings-Jaufen.
 However, Ratschings and Ridnaun are more famous than the valley of Jaufental which is located farther south.
 It stretches from Gasteig near Sterzing to the 2,000 meter high Jaufen pass and connects the valleys Eisacktal and Passeiertal.

-The 35 kilometer long valley has only about 500 inhabitants living in several little side valleys such as Seiterberg or Ontraterberg and villages such as St. Anton, Gospeneid or Schluppes.
+The 35 kilometres long valley has only about 500 inhabitants living in several little side valleys such as Seiterberg or Ontraterberg and villages such as St. Anton, Gospeneid or Schluppes.
 Between them the picturesque landscape is characterized by green mountain pastures, dense forests and steep, glaciated peaks.
-Tranquility, peace and lovely little spots are not only an advertising slogan, but reality.
+Tranquillity, peace and lovely little spots are not only an advertising slogan, but reality.

 That’s why for nature lovers and people in search of quiet Jaufental is more than just a name.
-Especially those who would like to escape from all hurly-burly can fulfill their holiday dreams.
+Especially those who would like to escape from all hurly-burly can fulfil their holiday dreams.

 Sport in summer & winter